ZhiqiangZ/DrawGAN/data/README.md

-These file contains two datasets: CUB and MS COCO.
+This file contains two datasets: CUB and MS COCO.